 People most often associate acne with teenagers, and hormonal changes can indeed be a factor.
 However, acne can persist into adulthood, and some people experience it for the first time in their 20s or 30s.

-However, in some people, the skin produces too much sebum, and this clogs up the glands.
+However, in some people, the skin produces too much sebum, which clogs up the glands.
 When the sebaceous glands become blocked, dead skin cells and bacteria build up inside.
 This triggers an inflammatory response, which makes the skin red, swollen, and sore.

 Does CBD Help Acne?

 Research has shown that CBD could help to relieve acne in several different ways.
 Firstly, it appears to reduce sebum production in the skin.
-Secondly, it helps prevent the overgrowth of cells that could clog up the sebaceous glands.
-Finally, it has potent anti-inflammatory properties, meaning it could relieve symptoms such as redness and pain.
+Secondly, it may help prevent the overgrowth of cells that could clog up the sebaceous glands.
+Finally, there is some evidence of potential anti-inflammatory properties, meaning it could relieve symptoms such as redness and pain.

 CBD for Acne: How Does It Work?

-As you may know, CBD comes from cannabis or hemp.
-It exerts many of its effects on the body by interacting with something known as the endocannabinoid system (ECS).
+CBD exerts many of its effects on the body by interacting with the endocannabinoid system (ECS).
 The ECS is present in most of the body’s tissues.
-It has a regulatory function, meaning that it maintains a state of balance within the body at all times.
+It has a regulatory function, meaning that it maintains a state of balance within the body.

 The ECS is involved in everything from movement to mood.
 It also plays an essential role in maintaining the health of the skin.